keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/analysisvaluetemplate.md

 [KeptnMetricsProvider](../../yaml-crd-ref/metricsprovider.md)
 resource for each instance of each data provider you are using.
 The template refers to that provider and queries it.

-TODO: Can one `AnalysisValueTemplate` query multiple `KeptnMetricProvider` resources?

 ## Examples